3191110276/intro-to-kubernetes/12_Persistent_Storage/README.md

 metadata:
    name: example-db-pvc
 spec:
+   storageClassName: vsphere
    accessModes:
       - ReadWriteOnce
-storageClassName: vsphere
    resources:
       requests:
          storage: 400M
 ```

 This basic example includes a few basic parameters that we will need for the claim.
+The 'storageClassName' refers to the StorageClass we created before.